 - Having recently dethroned Nornickel as the biggest producer of nickel in the world, Vale S.A. is making moves that might increase its value.
 While all investing comes with risk, Vale's position in the market makes it a relatively safe buy.

 - However, there is no such thing as one "best nickel stock."
-Each company has their own particular niche.
+Each company has its own particular niche.
 While they may generally trade as a group based on the price of the base metal and other macroeconomic factors, the nickel stocks listed above have enough variation to attract different types of investors.

 - Is nickel a good investment right now?